guysqr/ac3-blog/_posts/2020-02-24-azure-cli-with-managed-identity.md

 ssh azureuser@${_public_ip}
 ```

-7. From the VM just run below to login with Managed Identity (It's always possible to use the custom script extension to run more commands at VM creation)
+7. From the VM just run below to login with Managed Identity (it's always possible to use the custom script extension to run more commands at VM creation)
 ```bash
 az login --identity
 ```